 Doyle: Tell you what.
 You fight, and I’ll keep score.

-Doyle’s one of my personal favorite characters killed off too soon.
+Doyle’s one of my personal favorite characters gone from the show too soon.
 Still, while he was on Angel, Doyle was a rare but also lovable geeky rogue!

 #35: THE OLIVER QUEENS FROM SMALLVILLE & ARROW